-To file a claim please contact Sedgwick by calling 844.223.7153 or online at www.CenturyLink.com/mydisability.
+To file a claim please contact Sedgwick by calling 844.223.7153 or online at lumen.com/disability.
 You must report your initial claim to Sedgwick by the 4th calendar day of your absence or if your absence is due to a Relapse, you must contact Sedgwick on the first day of absence.
 Failure to report your claim timely may result in forfeiture of your Benefits.
 If your absence is due to an On-Job Injury or Illness, you must contact both Sedgwick and UNI-call.
-Sedgwick can be reached at 1.800.729.7526, select the option for active employees, then select the option for Disability.
 You may reach UNI-call at 1.866.UNI.call (864-2255).